ory/docs/docs/ecosystem/security.md

 :::caution Disclaimer

-We're currently in the process of setting up a disclosure platform.
+We're  in the process of setting up a disclosure platform.
 Until that process is done, we can't payout bug bounties due to the administrative overhead.
 All disclosures that are made until the launch, will later be processed under the same conditions, but we can't guarantee when that happens.